niravcodes/niravcodes.github.io/_posts/2019-02-17-the-hungry--operator-eats-whitespace.md

 cout << "Hi, " << input << endl;
 {% endhighlight %}

-When you run it, the program pauses for your input.
+When you execute it, the program pauses for your input.
 Say you type in `John Doe` and hit `↵` key.
-The program will output `Hi, John`.
+The program will then output `Hi, John`.
 No, the code is not trying to get to know you on a first name basis.
 The >> (istream) operator is simply programmed to delimit input by spaces.
 This comes in handy when, for example, you want to input a list of numbers.
 You can write code like this:

 {% highlight c++ %}
 int a, b, c, d;